Change Started

 Another prominent legend in the Hindu text mentions the tree to be brought by Lord Krishna for his wife.

-After an altercation with Lord Indra, Lord Krishna was able to bring the tree to the earth and planted it at Satyabhama courtyard.
-Interestingly the placement of the trees was such, that the flowers would also fall in Rukmani’s courtyard.
+After an altercation with Lord Indra, Lord Krishna was able to bring the tree to the earth and plant it in Satyabhama’s courtyard.
+Interestingly, the placement of the trees was such that the flowers would also fall in Rukmani’s courtyard.

 Facts of the Parijat Tree

-The tree comes with peculiar features like it bears only flowers and no fruits, therefore it is difficult to grow this tree anywhere else.
-The tree sheds leaves in winters and during May-June new leaves sprout, so for six months it is green and for the rest of the year it remains barren.
+The tree is Baobab (Adansonia digitata), and it comes with peculiar features.
+The tree sheds leaves in winter and during May-June, new leaves sprout, so for six months it is green and for the rest of the year it remains barren.

 The flowering is not always certain, but when it does, it is an incredible sight.
-The flower is white in color and comes only in the evening (around 6 pm) and once it falls it turns golden in color after a certain period.
+The flower is white in colour and comes only in the evening, and once it falls, it turns golden in colour after a certain period.

 The perimeter of this tree’s trunk is around 50 feet and has a height of around 45 feet.